Who we are

 Stephen has been a Buddhist practitioner for more than 35 years.
 After traveling through Asia as a youth, Stephen began practicing Buddhist meditation (primarily Zen) in 1976 at the age of 19.
 Following his awakening experience at 28, he continued the opening process of deepening and integrating the “unconditioned” in his everyday life.
 In 2004, Stephen took refuge with Tibetan Dzogchen teacher Tsoknyi Rinpoche, and has been initiated into the Nyingma lineage.

 In 2005, Stephen attended a two-month retreat with Burmese meditation master Ven.
 Pa Auk Sayadaw.
 He completed the entire Samatha path as presented by the Sayadaw, becoming the first American male to complete this attainment.
 The Sayadaw authorized Stephen to teach in 2007.
 With Tina Rasmussen, Stephen wrote the book, Practicing the Jhanas, published by Shambhala Publications in 2009.
 As Stephen’s integration of realization into worldly life progressed, he discovered the Diamond Approach, a modern path for householders in living their spiritual understanding.
-Stephen and Tina now offer retreats and spiritual mentoring to students worldwide.
+He has also been Non-duality Magazine, and Conscious TV.
+Stephen now offers retreats and spiritual mentoring to students worldwide.

 Special Projects Director